 We are nationally renowned for our commitment to providing culturally competent services to individuals with incarceration histories.
 We achieve this by prioritizing the hiring of individuals who have “lived experience.”
-Approximately 70% of Fortune’s employees have histories of incarceration, substance abuse, or homelessness, with nearly 50% having been formerly incarcerated, and over 80% are persons of color.
-Fortune’s staff members exemplify the importance of new chances and serve as role models for our clients.
+Approximately 70% of Fortune’s employees have histories of incarceration, substance use, or experienced homelessness, with nearly 50% having been formerly incarcerated, and over 80% are persons of color.
+Fortune’s staff members exemplify the importance of new chances and serve as role models for our participants.

 Our service programs are frequently recognized, both nationally and internationally, for their quality and innovation.
 These programs include:

 We empower homeless, formerly incarcerated individuals and their families to build better futures through supportive and affordable housing.
 Low-threshold access to supportive emergency, transitional, and permanent housing is provided at our congregate facilities, The Fortune Academy (“the Castle”) and Castle Gardens, along with our Scatter-Site Housing program.
-Participating clients take first steps on their journeys toward becoming self-sufficient members of the community, with the full support of our comprehensive reentry service offerings and culturally competent staff.
+Participants take first steps on their journeys toward becoming self-sufficient members of the community, with the full support of our comprehensive reentry service offerings and culturally competent staff.
 Our housing programs have been operating throughout COVID-19.

 Adjacent to The Fortune Academy in West Harlem is Castle Gardens, a mixed-use, supportive, and affordable residential development and service center in an environmentally sustainable building.
 It provides long-term housing solutions for justice-involved individuals facing homelessness and their families, as well as low-income individuals and families from West Harlem and the greater New York area.